 Then there’s the type of broke where you literally have no pennies to rub together and cobwebs in your bank account.
 This type of broke can happen if you experience a financial emergency, lose a job, etc.

 Which level of broke are you?
 If it’s the first type of broke, you’re probably not “technically” broke.
 You’ve just been temporarily living beyond your means.
 This is a good thing.
 You have the power to make a conscious effort to cut back on your excess spending to beat broke and save money.

 - Try no spend days.
 Don’t spend money at all on Mondays, Wednesdays, and Fridays or any variation of days that you want.
 That means no coffee and packing your own lunch each day.
 Put the money you save in the savings account we talked about above.

 - Create a zero-sum budget.
-I tell you how to create a zero-sum budget in detail here.
+I can show you how to create this SUPER simple spreadsheet budget.
 It’s a budget where your income – expenses = zero.
-You give every one of your dollars a job including your fun money and money that is for saving.
-Tip: If you want to be really aggressive with saving, set a savings goal first and then create your budget around that goal.
-For instance, to accommodate a large goal you may have to carpool, take the bus to work, or keep your grocery bill super low.
-You make big sacrifices in other areas to make the goal work.
+You give every one of your dollars a job including your entertainment money and money that is for saving.

 First, there’s no shame in doing what you have to do to bring in more cash.

 During slow periods in my freelance business, I’ve taken part-time work as a dog walker, in retail, and as an apartment building concierge.
 As you can see, there’s literally no shame in my game.
 I get it how I live.
 Getting it how you live could mean: